NFL rumors: Saints tried to trade above Patriots to draft Mac Jones

 - Oops!Something went wrong.Please try again later.

-This NFC team reportedly tried to trade above Pats for Mac Jones originally appeared on NBC Sports Boston
+This NFC team reportedly tried to trade above Patriots for Mac Jones originally appeared on NBC Sports Chicago

-The New England Patriots didn't need to trade up to select one of the top five quarterbacks in the first round of the 2021 NFL Draft.
+The Chicago Bears were able to trade up to select one of the top five quarterbacks in the first round of the 2021 NFL Draft, getting their guy in Justin Fields.
 Other teams were not as fortunate.

-The Patriots took Alabama quarterback Mac Jones with the No. 15 overall pick, giving the franchise a potential long-term option at the sport's most important position.

 However, there was at least one team that tried to move in front of the Patriots to select Jones, but it was unsuccessful.